johdavken/resintimer/README.md

 ## How to use (quick tutorial)
 **1) Open the app**

-- Download or clone this repo.
+- If using an Android phone, download and install the APK.

-- Open  resin-timer-0_10.html in any modern browser (Chrome, Safari, Edge, Firefox).
+- If on IOS, download the HTML file and open in any modern browser (Chrome, Safari, Edge, Firefox).

--  If using the Android APK, download to your phone and install.

-- Works offline after it’s loaded.

 ![Line Setup Screen](screenshots/linesetup.png)